toolleeo/cli-apps/README.md

 * [t](https://github.com/sjl/t) - A command-line todo list manager for people that want to finish tasks, not organize them.
 * [taskbook](https://github.com/klaudiosinani/taskbook) - Tasks, boards & notes for the command-line habitat.
 * [taskell](https://github.com/smallhadroncollider/taskell) - Interactive kanban board/task manager.
-* [TaskWarrior](https://github.com/GothenburgBitFactory/taskwarrior) - Todo manager with advanced features; dedicated synchronization server available; many plugins and related tools; healthy software project.
+* [TaskWarrior](https://github.com/GothenburgBitFactory/taskwarrior) - Todo manager with advanced features
 * [td-cli](https://github.com/darrikonn/td-cli) - A command line todo manager, where you can organize and manage your todos across multiple projects.
-* [todo.txt](https://github.com/todotxt/todo.txt-cli) - Minimalistic todo manager that uses a simple plain text file to keep track of items; implemented as a shell script.
+* [todo.txt](https://github.com/todotxt/todo.txt-cli) - Minimalistic todo manager that uses a simple plain text file to keep track of items
 * [todolist]() - A minimal clone of [Wunderlist](https://www.wunderlist.com/), with 30% of its features.
 GTD oriented.
 It stores the task list in a hidden JSON file in the home directory, making it easy to backup or share them.
 * [todotxt-machine](https://github.com/AnthonyDiGirolamo/todotxt-machine) - Interfacce for todo.txt.
 * [topydo](https://github.com/topydo/topydo) - A powerful todo list application for the console, using the todo.txt format.